 Write a CV with no experience

-When you’re looking to land your first job, your CV needs impress employers to win you lots of job interviews.
+When you’re looking to land your first job, your CV needs to impress employers.

 - CV example